Cardinals avoid sweep, rally for 8-4 victory over Brewers

 Jon Lester allowed four runs on six hits and three walks in 4 1/3 innings.
 He was knocked to his knees in the first inning when Christian Yelich lined a ball off his right calf, but he was able to remain in the game.

+“That’s one tough Hombré, that’s a man’s man,” Cardinals manager Mike Shildt said.
+“He went out there, didn’t make any excuses, said I’m going to figure out a way to keep pitching and did it.
+I’m sure it probably affected him some but we’ll probably never know the real truth.”

 Junior Fernández (1-0), Luis García, Génesis Cabrera, Giovanny Gallegos, and T.J.
-McFarland combined to pitch 4 2/3 innings of scoreless relief.
+McFarland combined to pitch 4 2/3 innings of perfect relief.
 Fernández needed two pitches to get Lorenzo Cain to ground into a double play in the fifth inning to earn his first major league win.

+“I thought it was going to be like a full inning,” Fernández said about how he envisioned his first career win.
+“For me I got two outs and got my first ‘W’.
+It was amazing.”

 Woodruff allowed six runs on eight hits and a walk in five innings as the Brewers lost for just the second time on a season-high, 10-game road trip.